How to Apply

 For student visas (F-1/M-1): Applicants for student visas must submit the following documents in addition to those listed above:

-- Evidence of academic preparation and English language skills such as school diplomas, transcripts of grades, certificates of exams taken, and TOEFL exam score.
+- Evidence of academic preparation and English language skills that can include but are not limited to school diplomas, transcripts of grades, certificates of exams taken, and/or TOEFL exam score;

 For more information on studying in the U.S. please visit the Education U.S.A.
 Website.